Nivalyx/osu-wiki/wiki/People/Users_with_unique_titles/en.md

 ## Contributors

-These users were awarded their respective titles for having significantly contributed to or being an exemplary figure in their respective field of expertise.
+These users were awarded their respective titles for having significantly contributed to or being an exemplary figure in their field of expertise.

 <!-- TODO: reasons -->